Valerie Gage MBACP (Reg.) Counsellor | Clinical Supervisor | Facilitator

 I am a qualified and experienced Counsellor, Therapist and Facilitator and I currently offer online counselling and psychotherapy sessions to individuals, couples and groups on a weekly basis.
+I am now also offering weekly 'Walk and Talk'/'Outdoor' counselling sessions to individuals.
 My practice is based on humanistic principles, which means that our work will focus on you – your thoughts, your feelings, your behaviours and how you experience the world.

 How Are You?

 It can be hard to acknowledge that you are not feeling okay, and even harder pretending that you are.
 If you’re feeling sad, lost, or stuck, if low self-esteem is causing you to make poor choices and decisions, if you feel unhappy in your relationship/marriage, if you're struggling with being a new parent, if you're recently separated, or you feel depressed, numb or detached after experiencing something traumatic; I may be able to help.

 I know how hard it is to take that first step but if anything here resonates with you and you want to have a chat, please get in touch by phone or email.
 We can arrange an initial session where you can gently explore your needs, you can ask any questions that you may have and we can get a sense of whether it feels right for us to work together.